okta/okta-oidc-xamarin/README.md

 ## Platform Wiring

 This section describes the minimal code necessary to handle Okta authentication related redirects when using the Okta Xamarin Sdk.
-The examples shown here are based on `Xamarin.Forms` projects.

 ### Android

 To handle Okta authentication redirects on Android do the following:

-1. Update your `MainActivity` to extend `OktaMainActivity<App>` (or `OktaMainActivity` if you are not using Xamarin.Forms).
+1. Update your `MainActivity` to extend `OktaMainActivity<App>`.
     ```csharp
     public class MainActivity : OktaMainActivity<App>
     ```